 Tutoring at your child's pace & schedule - available 7 days a week

 Personalized instruction in the comfort of your home

 Tutors that are highly-qualified K-12 and university educators

-SchoolTutoring Academy’s tutoring programs for Graham students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Graham students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Graham District Curriculum Used in Our In-Home Tutoring Programs

 The curriculum at Graham Independent School District is based on the Texas Essential Knowledge and Skills.
 This allows the school to create student-centered curriculum which helps the students develop skills they will use in their futures.
 Project-based learning is emphasized so that students not only spend time working on a topic but also develop critical project management skills including the ability to collaborate with others.
 Students are also encouraged to communicate about what they are learning and use their literacy skills in all subjects.
 Once students are in high school, the curriculum allows them to specialize their learning and prepare for their individual college and career goals.

 We currently cover the following Graham-area school district: Graham Independent School District.